RohanKarthikeyan/Bjorck-Duff/README.md

 ---------

-(c) Praveen Kumar, Rohan Karthikeyan, Roudranil Das, Saikat Bera.
+© Praveen Kumar, Rohan Karthikeyan, Roudranil Das, Saikat Bera.

-__*This code is being released with an objective to enhance general understanding of the research paper and its underlying concepts.
-Unattributed publishing and uploading of these contents with or without modification in the Internet shall not be encouraged.*__
+__*This code is being released with the objective to enhance a general understanding of the research paper and its underlying concepts.
+Unattributed publishing and uploading of these contents with or without modification on the Internet shall not be encouraged.*__